talwrii/cupless/README.md

 [This is a first-cut - but I'm throwing it live because...
 I'm done with printers for today].
 I might add more features when i need to rpint more stuff.

 ## Motivation
 I don't like [CUPS](https://openprinting.github.io/cups/).
 It's this hidden daemon that hides in the background and gets in the way of printing can go wrong and is then difficult to debug.
-We live in the future with standard file formats (`.pwg`) and standardized printer protocols (ipp) - we should be able to print directly on the command-line immediately and just see the errors right there.
+We live in the future with standard file formats (`.pwg`) and standardized printer protocols (ipp) - we should be able to print directly on the command-line immediately and just see the errors right there, rather than debugging through a layer of queues with errors and obscure commands.

 ## Installation
 This tool depends on [mutool](https://www.mankier.com/1/mutool), [ipptool](https://www.cups.org/doc/man-ipptool.html), and [pdfjam](https://github.com/pdfjam/pdfjam).
 Importantly, all of these can be installed with apt on ubuntu with `sudo apt install mupdf-tools texlive cups-ipp-utils` (texlive supplies `pdfjam`)